jiaxintan1010/drum-kit/README.md

 Users can interact and play with the drum kit via certain key presses.

-Click <a href="https://jiaxintan1010.github.io/drum-kit/"></a> here to play Drum Kit.
+Click <a href="https://jiaxintan1010.github.io/drum-kit/">here</a> to play Drum Kit.